Founding years of modern Singapore: Early growth (1819–1826)

 Raffles returned to British Bencoolen (Sumatra) the day after the signing of the treaty, leaving Major William Farquhar as the Resident and Commandant of the new settlement, supported initially by some artillery and a single regiment of Indian soldiers.
 Establishing a trading port from scratch was in itself a daunting prospect, but Farquhar's administration was, in addition, practically unfunded, as Raffles did not wish his superiors to view Singapore as a liability.
 In addition, it was forbidden from earning revenue by imposing port duties, Raffles having decided from the outset that Singapore would be a free port.

 In spite of these difficulties, the new colony rapidly proved to be a spectacular success.
 As news of the free port spread across the archipelago, Bugis, Peranakan Chinese, and Arab traders flocked to the island, seeking to circumvent the Dutch trading restrictions.
 During the first year of operation, $400,000 (Spanish dollars) worth of trade passed through Singapore.
 It has been estimated that when Raffles arrived in 1819, the total population of the whole of Singapore was around a thousand, mostly of various local tribes.
 By 1821, the island's population had increased to around five thousand, and the trade volume was $8 million.
 By 1825, the population had passed the ten thousand mark, with a trade volume of $22 million.
 (By comparison, the trade volume for the long-established port of Penang was $8.5 million during the same year.)

 Raffles returned to Singapore in 1822.
 Although Farquhar had successfully led the settlement through its difficult early years, Raffles was critical of many of the decisions he had made.
 For instance, in order to generate much-needed revenue for the government, Farquhar had resorted to selling licenses for gambling and the sale of opium, which Raffles saw as social evils.
 Raffles was also appalled by the slave trade tolerated by Farquhar.
 Raffles arranged for the dismissal of Farquhar, who was replaced by John Crawfurd.
 Raffles took over the administration himself, and set about drafting a set of new policies for the settlement.

 Raffles banned slavery, closed all gambling dens, prohibited the carrying of weapons, and imposed heavy taxation to discourage what he considered vices such as drunkenness and opium smoking.
 Raffles, dismayed at the disarray of the colony, also arranged to organise Singapore into functional and ethnic subdivisions under the drafted Raffles Plan of Singapore.
-Today, the remnants of this organisation like the Raffles Town Plan can be found in the ethnic neighbourhoods, within public housing estates or various places across Singapore.